restify/node-restify/docs/pages/components/server.md

 Returns the number of inflight requests currently being handled by the server.

+## debugInfo()

+Returns debugging information about the current state of the server.

 # Events

 In additional to emitting all the events from node's